-- The legal right to confiscate banned items from pupils sharp implements, drugs legal and illegal, fireworks, pornographic images, stolen items, any article that any member of staff suspects has been, or is likely to be, used to commit an offence or injure a person or damage property. - Statutory powers to discipline pupils who behave badly on the way to and from the Academy bringing it into disrepute. - The Head of School has the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon. - A legal duty to make provision to tackle all forms of bullying. - There will be zero tolerance of any form of serious assault on pupils or staff.
+- The legal right to confiscate inappropriate items from pupils such as sharp implements - Statutory powers to discipline pupils who behave badly on the way to and from the Academy bringing it into disrepute. - The Head of School has the power to search pupils if they suspect one of them is carrying a knife or other offensive weapon. - A legal duty to make provision to tackle all forms of bullying. - There will be zero tolerance of any form of serious assault on pupils or staff.